Journal Workflow

 • Awaiting Approval: The initial posting state for a journal.
 Journals are not sent until they are Fully Approved, so this state alerts users that the approval workflow must be completed before posting can begin.

-• Ready to Send (Direct Download and Schedule Reversals only): Appears after the journal reaches the Fully Approved state in the Direct Download workflow.
+• Ready to Send (Direct Download, Schedule Reversals, and Recurring Journal Definitions only): Appears after the journal reaches the Fully Approved state in the Direct Download workflow.
 Since manual extraction is required to send the journal from OneStream, this state signals that the user must perform that action.
 This state is also used when a reversing journal has been created for a future period and is being held until the effective date to send.

 • Awaiting Confirmation: For Direct Download, this state is triggered once the journal is downloaded.
 For SFTP or OneStream File Explorer, this state follows the Fully Approved status.